Liu Tingting (gymnast): 2016: Debut

 After competing at the junior level for three years nationally and two years internationally, Liu made her senior debut at just 15 years of age at the 2016 Chinese National Championships in May.
 In the first round, Liu performed very well, qualifying to the all-around final in second place behind reigning national champion Shang Chunsong and to three event finals: bars in second place, beam in third place, and floor in sixth place.
-In the all-around final, Liu fell on her double-twisting Yurchenko vault and made mistakes on beam, ultimately finishing in third place by more than a point behind Shang and just two tenths behind Mao Yi.
-In event finals, Liu won the silver medal on balance beam, once again behind Shang.
-She finished fifth on uneven bars after a mistake on her pirouette, and fifth on floor exercise with a clean routine.
+In the all-around final, Liu fell on her double-twisting Yurchenko vault and made mistakes in beam, ultimately finishing in third place by more than a point behind Shang and just two tenths behind Mao Yi.
+In event finals, Liu won the silver medal in balance beam, once again behind Shang.
+She finished fifth in uneven bars after a mistake in her pirouette, and fifth in floor exercise with a clean routine.

 The following week, Liu was named to the nominative roster for the 5-member Chinese Rio de Janeiro Olympic women's artistic gymnastics team along with 2015 World Championships team members Shang Chunsong, Mao Yi, Fan Yilin, and Wang Yan.
 However, on July 18, it was announced that she had suffered a hand injury while training on uneven bars and would be replaced by 19-year-old Tan Jiaxin, a two-time World team silver medalist in 2014 and 2015.
 Liu did not compete for the remainder of the season.